Reuh/candran/README.md

 You can register the Candran package searcher in your main Lua file (`require("candran").setup()`) and any subsequent `require` call in your project will automatically search for Candran modules.

+If you use LÖVE, some integration with Candran is detailled [here](#https://github.com/Reuh/candran/wiki/L%C3%96VE).

 #### Editor support
 Most editors should be able to use their existing Lua support for Candran code.
 If you want full support for the additional syntax in your editor:
 * **Sublime Text 3**: